HEARING LOSS AWARENESS

 How does a person with hearing loss feel when talking with friends?
 Even with hearing aids or implants, invisible barriers still exist: background noise, multiple voices at once, echoes, or loudspeakers.
 All of this makes it more difficult to follow a conversation.
 With a simple gesture such as taking turns to speak, communication becomes clearer and more accessible.

-Desde Cooperación Internacional, la Asociación T-Oigo y la Fundación GAES Solidaria hemos creado materiales para sensibilizar a familias, profesorado y alumnado sobre la realidad de los niños y niñas con pérdida auditiva en el aula.
+Desde Cooperación Internacional, la Asociación T-Oigo y la Fundación GAES Solidaria hemos creado materiales para sensibilizar familias, profesorado y alumnado sobre la realidad de los niños y niñas con pérdida auditiva al aula.

 Nuestro objetivo es llevar esta campaña a centros educativos de toda España y colaborar con la comunidad educativa para construir entornos más inclusivos y accesibles.